ABOUT US

 INTER-LEAGUE COMPETITIONS

-The Harrow League has always competed in Inter-League competitions, initially those run by our neighbours, the Uxbridge League, from 1960 to 1983.
+The Harrow League has always competed in local Inter-League competitions, initially those run by our neighbours, the now-defunct Uxbridge League, from 1960 to 1983.
 The Uxbridge League ran two competitions, a knockout team championship (for the Harman Cup) and a knockout "Champion of Champions" competition for participating Leagues' (previous season's) individual champions (for the Jack Karnhem Trophy).
 Interestingly, the format of the team competition was identical to that used in the Harrow League's Poore Cup (ie 6 player teams, single frame playoff in the event of a 6-6 score) which would suggest some input by the Harrow League at inception (or a complete coincidence).

 From 1984 until 1990, the running of the competitions was taken over by the then London & Home Counties Billiards & Snooker Association.

 In 1990, the Harrow League agreed to administer the competitions and has continued to do so until the present day.
-In recognition of the generous donation of two permanent trophies by ACE AWARDS, the competitions are known as "HARROW LEAGUE/ACE AWARDS INTER-LEAGUE" and "HARROW LEAGUE/ACE AWARDS CHAMPION OF CHAMPIONS" competitions.
+In recognition of the generous donation of two permanent trophies by ACE AWARDS, the competitions were known as "HARROW LEAGUE/ACE AWARDS INTER-LEAGUE" and "HARROW LEAGUE/ACE AWARDS CHAMPION OF CHAMPIONS" competitions.
 During 2008, ACE AWARDS ceased trading and it was agreed at the 2009 AGM to delete any reference to the company from the titles of the competitions.